GinMu/grepCharacterString/README.md

-# queryCharacterString
+# grepCharacterString
-query character string if existed in the specified folder
+grep character string if existed in the specified directory

 # Build
 * npm install